suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         or in other words probability of each of the classes it is trained on. <br>

         Whereas, in the regression model the loss function that is used here is mean squared error (MSE). <br>
+        In regression, a continous value prediction is made.

         <br>